CyberMatters/Hermes/README.md

 ### Reactive Hunting

-- The SecOps team has been contacted because some Windows servers are behaving strangely?
+- A SecOps team has been contacted because some Windows servers are behaving strangely?
-- The account of "John Doe" is compromised, the SecOps team, wants to quickly analyze all the hosts zhich John has access to?
+- The account of "John Doe" is compromised, the SecOps team, wants to quickly analyze all the hosts which John has access to?

 Hermes can embed the IOCs available in your threat intelligence platform and scan the server for presence of known threat.